 When you are pulling into the fuel station, you have decisions to make.
 First, you need to know which pump you are going to.
 After that, you get to choose which fuel rating you want to put in the tank.
 Most cars have a specified rating that should be used, but you may not always be able to get it.
 In this case, it might be tempting to mix gas types.
 Can you mix premium and regular gas, or will it lead to trouble?

-In this guide, we look closer at the ramifications of mixing premium and regular fuel.
-We also evaluate the differences between the two and tell you what happens if you switch them.
-Furthermore, our article helps you figure out what type is best for your car.
+In this guide, I look closer at the ramifications of mixing premium and regular fuel.
+I also evaluate the differences between the two and tell you what happens if you switch them.
+This article will also help you figure out what type is best for your car.
 When you reach the end, you will have some answers to your top questions.

 Can You Mix Premium And Regular Gas?

 It’s not recommended to mix regular and premium gas.
 However, there are times when there’s little choice in the matter, such as during a fuel shortage.
 In many cases, switching fuel grades temporarily should have little to no impact on the vehicle.